NDEDE/image-filter-pro1/README.md

 ## package.json
 The package.json file well edited and updated

+##Successful responses with at least one error code for caught errors (i.e. 422)
+Successful responses have a 200 code

 ### Setup Node Environment

 You'll need to create a new node server.
 Open a new terminal within the project directory and run: